Classification of abelian actions with globally hypoelliptic orbitwise laplacian I: The Greenfield-Wallach conjecture on nilmanifolds: Introduction

-Progress towards the Greenleaf-Wallach conjecture (and the Katok conjecture) has been made by making two distinct assumptions on the system under consideration.
+Progress towards the Greenfield-Wallach conjecture (and the Katok conjecture) has been made by making two distinct assumptions on the system under consideration.
 Either one makes topological assumptions on the manifold, or one makes algebraic assumptions on the manifold (and possibly also the dynamics).
-In one extreme case, in \cite{ChenChiEqGW} the authors also prove the Greenleaf-Wallach conjecture on tori.
-That is, the Greenleaf-Wallach conjecture holds if one assumes that the space is the one predicted by the conjecture.
-A weaker assumption was made by F. Rodriguez Hertz and J. Rodriguez Hertz in \cite{RordriguezHertzRodriguezHertz2006}, where the authors show that if $X$ is a cohomology free vector field on $M$, and $M$ has first betti-number $b_{1}(M)$, then there is a submersion $M\to\mathbb{T}^{b_{1}}$ conjugating $X$ onto a linear flow.
-In particular, if the first betti number of $M$ is large enough then the Greenleaf-Wallach conjecture holds on $M$.
+As an example, if one assumes that the manifold $M\cong\mathbb{T}^{d}$ is a torus, then the Greenfield-Wallach conjecture is known to hold \cite{ChenChiEqGW}.
+That is, the Greenfield-Wallach conjecture holds if one assumes that the space is the one predicted by the conjecture.
+A stronger result was proved by F. Rodriguez Hertz and J. Rodriguez Hertz in \cite{RordriguezHertzRodriguezHertz2006} where the authors show that if $X$ is a cohomology free vector field on $M$ and $M$ has first betti-number $b_{1}(M)$, then there is a submersion $M\to\mathbb{T}^{b_{1}}$ conjugating $X$ onto a linear flow.
+In particular, if the first betti number of $M$ is large enough, then the Greenfield-Wallach conjecture holds on $M$.
 Similar ideas were also used in \cite{FlaminioPaternainEmbedding} to show that any cohomology free flow embeds as a linear flow in some abelian group.
-The results in \cite{RordriguezHertzRodriguezHertz2006}, and the solution to the Weinstein conjecture \cite{TaubesWeinstein}, were later used independently by G. Forni and A. Kocsard to prove the Greenleaf-Wallach conjecture completely in dimension $3$ \cite{KocsardGLWdim3,ForniGLWdim3}.
-Progress toward the Greenleaf-Wallach conjecture has also been made when $M$ is a homogeneous space, and the vector field $X$ is homogeneous.
-Indeed, in \cite{ForniRHGWC} it is shown that a homogeneous vector field $X$ can only be cohomology free if $M$ is a torus, so in this case the Greenleaf-Wallach conjecture holds.
-In particular, any globally hypoelliptic homogeneous vector field on a nilmanifold $M$ is a constant diophantine vector field on a torus, our first main result is extending this to \textbf{all vector fields}. \begin{mainTheorem} The Greenleaf-Wallach conjecture is true on nilmanifolds.
+The results in \cite{RordriguezHertzRodriguezHertz2006}, and the solution to the Weinstein conjecture \cite{TaubesWeinstein}, were later used independently by G. Forni and A. Kocsard to prove the Greenfield-Wallach conjecture completely in dimension $3$ \cite{KocsardGLWdim3,ForniGLWdim3}.
+Progress towards the Greenfield-Wallach conjecture has also been made when $M$ is a homogeneous space, and the vector field $X$ is homogeneous.
+Indeed, in \cite{ForniRHGWC} it is shown that a homogeneous vector field $X$ can only be cohomology free if $M$ is a torus, so in this case the Greenfield-Wallach conjecture holds.
+In particular, any globally hypoelliptic homogeneous vector field on a nilmanifold $M$ is a constant diophantine vector field on a torus.
+Our first main theorem extends this result from all homogeneous vector fields to \textit{all vector fields}. \begin{mainTheorem} The Greenfield-Wallach conjecture is true on all compact nilmanifolds.
 That is, the only nilmanifold that supports a globally hypoelliptic vector field is the torus. \end{mainTheorem} Let $\alpha:\mathbb{R}^{k}\times M\to M$ be a smooth $\mathbb{R}^{k}-$action generated by vector fields $X_{1},...,X_{k}$.
-Define the \textbf{orbitwise laplacian} of $\alpha$ on $C^{\infty}(M)$ by
+Define the \textit{orbitwise laplacian} of $\alpha$ on $C^{\infty}(M)$ by